phpmyadmin/phpmyadmin/doc/faq.rst

   fit the page.
 When initially placing tables on the page, just pick any coordinates -- say, 50x50.
 After clicking Save, you can then use the :ref:`wysiwyg` to position the element correctly.
-* When you'd like to look at your :abbr:`PDF (Portable Document Format)`, first be sure to click the Save button beneath the list of tables and coordinates, to save any changes you made there.
-Then scroll all the way down, select the :abbr:`PDF (Portable Document Format)` options you want, and click Go.
+* When you'd like to look at your :term:`PDF`, first be sure to click the Save button beneath the list of tables and coordinates, to save any changes you made there.
+Then scroll all the way down, select the :term:`PDF` options you want, and click Go.
-* Internet Explorer for Windows may suggest an incorrect filename when you try to save a generated :abbr:`PDF (Portable Document Format)`.
+* Internet Explorer for Windows may suggest an incorrect filename when you try to save a generated :term:`PDF`.
-  When saving a generated :abbr:`PDF (Portable Document Format)`, be sure that the filename ends in ".pdf", for example "schema.pdf".
+  When saving a generated :term:`PDF`, be sure that the filename ends in ".pdf", for example "schema.pdf".
   Browsers on other operating systems, and other browsers on Windows, do not have this problem.